Crisco Pie Crust

 With over 200 easy and delicious dinner ideas, you'll never have to worry about what to make for dinner again.

-• 15 Minutes: Make it in 15 minutes.
+• 15 Minutes: Prep time could not be quicker, make it in 15 minutes.

 • Easy Ingredients: 4 ingredients that are pantry staples.
+Use pie weights for prebaking the shells.
+Perfect for cream pies etc.

 • Family Friendly: Kids love to help, this is a great easy recipe for them to make.
+Perfect for deep dish, double pie crust or single crust.
+Crust from scratch is so easy.

-Ingredient Notes for Pie Crust Recipe
+Ingredient Notes for Crisco Pie Crust Recipe

 • Flour: Just regular all purpose flour.
 You will need some to lightly floured work surface with too.